-How To Increase Your Saleability
+How to Improve Your SaaS Business’s Saleability

 A successful sale relies on more than just having a valuable business.
 You need to have a business that’s sellable to a buyer.
 In the world of business brokerage, we call this the business’s “saleability.”

 The difference between value and saleability is that value is how much the business is theoretically worth, and saleability is whether it can realize that value in the market.
 For example, if a business has no accounts and poor internal documentation, it won’t be able to complete due diligence or justify its valuation in the market—no matter how good it appears to be.

 The more valuable a business, the more intense buyers’ scrutiny.
 There is more value at risk here, so your business must have more saleability the larger the deal is.

 The best way to improve your business’s saleability is to get its house-keeping in order, and way ahead of coming to market.
 One of the most common and costly mistakes founders make is wanting to come to market, but then realizing they don’t have enough information to make it through due diligence.
 This translates to a two to six month delay before you can come to market.

 Saleability not only makes your business sellable, but it also increases your multiple.